 Bachelor of Science in Nursing (BSN) or equivalent (a related basic science degree) and graduation from an approved school of nursing.

-Current licensure as a Registered Professional Nurse (RN) in Missouri
+Current licensure as a Registered Professional Nurse (RN) in Missouri by admission.

 Minimum one year critical care experience (ICU strongly preferred).